Itonomy/magento2-product-visibillitygrid/README.md

 - Updated to version 1.0.7 Fix for 2.1.8 support and fix for null values in "visible in category"
 - Updated to version 1.0.8 Update some documentation, minor fixes.
 - Updated to version 2.0.0 Magento 2.3 compatablity.
 Magento 2.2 support is dropped.
 Fixed #12 and #13
+- Updated to version 2.1.0 Magento Fixing issues for compatibility with commerce and root category issue
 ## Credits

 * Jerrol Etheredge (former co-worker who created the M1 version)